 The aim of this unit is to develop students' accountancy skills and provide students with an understanding of the role of accounting and finance in a business setting.
 Students will be introduced to key accounting and finance terminology and learn how to interpret financial statements.
 Students will develop an understanding of financial strategies, including budgets, financial management and accounting, and how to provide financial reports.
 Using case-studies, students will develop budgetary control systems comparing actuals with planned expenditure, discuss corrective actions to be taken in response to budgetary variations and identify and resolve associated conflict.
 Students will develop an understanding of the role of accounting within the commercial context to assist business decisions and contextualise the function in an organisation.
 Students will develop an understanding of the sources and availability of finance to organisations.

-The unit aims to develop knowledge and skills in project management, employing a practitioner and academic perspective.
 Students are introduced to the general principles and tools of project management.
 These include: project stages and lifecycle, commercial and organisational context, business cases, scoping, planning, risk, quality, monitoring and control of projects, reporting, project management methodologies (including PRINCE2 and Agile), budgeting, financial appraisal, stakeholder analysis, team building, contracts, outsourcing, managing change via projects, ethics and professional conduct.
 Students will explore the stages within the project management process and the context within which project management is undertaken, with particular emphasis on the management of risk.
 Students will apply this knowledge to a range of management scenarios demonstrating their reporting, team-working and project management skills.
 This unit will be studied from both practitioner and academic perspectives.
 The unit aims to develop professional level skills plus a critical approach to the topic.

 Each programme of study that we offer undergoes an annual review to ensure an up-to-date curriculum supported by the latest online learning technology.
 In addition, we undertake a major review of the programme, normally at 6-yearly intervals, but this can take place at a more frequent interval where required.
 Applicants should note that the programme currently provided may be subject to change as a result of the review process.
 We only make changes where we consider it necessary to do so or where we feel that certain changes are in the best interests of students and to enhance the quality of provision.
 Occasionally, we have to make changes for reasons outside our control.
 Where there are changes which may materially affect the current programme content and/or structure, offer holders will be informed.